thiagomata/arraymore.js/README.md

 ```javascript
 ArrayMore.head(n = 10)
 ```
-Alias to the take method with default 10.
+Alias to the ArrayMore.take method with default 10.

 ### ArrayMore.tail